larkost/larkost/docs/tech/Python_Preferences.md

 - Auto-create intermediate levels when accessing items deeper in
 - Do this all without a lot of boilerplate on the individual classes
 - Work like normal `dict`s for iterating and things like `keys()`
-- Ability to use `__slots__` to improve space useage and speed
+- Ability to use `__slots__` to improve space usage and speed
 - Default all unset (and undefaulted) values to `None`

 The example here provides all of those.
 There were some thorny problems to overcome:
 - `pprint` explicitly checks for `dict`, so you have to be a subclass to get recursive printing
-- `dict` actually impliments most of its functions in C, so you have to override everything
+- `dict` actually implements most of its functions in C, so you have to override everything
 - `collections.MutableMapping` provides some of this, but does not understand slots
 - `__slots__` are great, but don't play well with universal ways of listing things

-Note: At present this is not compatible with Python 3, but that may be doable.
+Update Sep 18, 2019: This has been updated to work for both Python2.7 and Python3.0.

 Examples
 --------